Leo-Zubiri/my-website/docs/datascience/IBM/01_datascience.md

 - **IaaS**.
 Infrastructure as a Service.
 You can access the infrastructure and physical computing resources such as servers, networking, storage, and data center space without the need to manage or operate them.
 - **PaaS**.
 Platform as a Service.
 You can access the platform that comprises the hardware and software tools that are usually needed to develop and deploy applications to users over the internet
 - **SaaS**.
 Software as a Service.
 Software licensing and delivery model in which software and applications are centrally hosted and licensed on a subscription basis.

+---

+## Big Data

+Big Data refers to the dynamic, large and disparate volumes of data being created by people, tools, and machines.

+The big data requires new, innovative, and scalable technology to collect, host, and analytically process the vast amount of data gathered in order to derive real-time business insights that relate to consumers, risk, profit, performance, productivity management, and enhanced shareholder value.

+**The V's of Big Data**

+Some elements that are common related with big data:

+- Velocity
+- Volume
+- Variety
+- Veracity
+- Value